FusionAuth/fusionauth-site/site/learn/expert-advice/security/multi-factor-authentication.md

 dateModified: 2021-02-05
 ---

-As more and more of our lives move online, multi factor authentication (MFA) is an important part of keeping accounts secure.
-As a user, you should enable MFA on any that contain valuable data.
-As a developer or software creator, you should have an understanding of where to apply MFA and how you might consider doing so.
+As more of our lives move online, multi factor authentication (MFA) becomes more important for keeping our accounts secure.
+As a user, enable MFA on any accounts containing valuable data.
+As a developer or software creator, you should have an understanding of MFA, what types are available and when you might consider requiring additional factors for user authentication.

 ## What is MFA?